 Ed.G.E.
 Initiative FAQFrequently Asked Questions for the California Education for a Global Economy Initiative.

 The California (CA) Education for a Global Economy (Ed.G.E.)
 Initiative, otherwise known as Proposition 58, was approved by voters in November 2016.
-These frequently asked questions are intended to assist local educational agencies (LEAs) in implementing the CA Ed.G.E.
+These frequently asked questions are intended to assist school districts and county offices of education in implementing the CA Ed.G.E.
 Initiative provisions.
 This collection represents frequently asked questions, and is not intended to be an exhaustive list of all possible questions.

 What is the purpose of the CA Ed.G.E.
 Initiative?